mateusgs/FEC_IEEE.802.15.7/README.md

 # FEC_IEEE.802.15.7
 FEC for IEEE.802.15.7.
+More details will be included soon.
-For more info, contact matgonsil@gmail.com.
+For more info, contact matgonsil@gmail.com (Mateus Silva).

 The viterbi decoder (FEC_IEEE.802.15.7/v1.0/viterbi_decoder/viterbi_decoder_axi4s/) used in this project is a third party IP: